span6484/Leetcode_practise/Leetcode/README.md

-# Leetcode Practise
+# Python Practise

-Here is the leetcode working area.
+Here is the leetcode python working area.
 I will submit my coding thought (in .md file) and right answer here!